Philadelphia-Lawyers-for-Social-Equity/PA_Expunger/README.md

 - `FRONTEND_HOST` sets the hostname and port for the React frontend.
 Default is `http://localhost:3000`.
 On production it will need to be changed to gave the server url.

+## Testing

+The backend includes some tests, and is expected to follow TDD practices going forward.
+In order to run the tests:

+1. Spin up a build per the Dev Setup.
+2. While it is running, execute `docker-compose exec expunger python3 ./manage.py test`